Fer-front/creditas-challenge/frontend/README_English.md

 * **Refactor the code, organizing it to make maintainance easier**

 Currently, Creditas offers two products: home equity loan and auto equity loan.
 This project implements only the *"auto equity"* option and you must implement the *"home equity"* option.
 By changing the collateral type in the `select` element, the user must see the amount and term options corresponding to the chosen product.
 That is, by selecting home or auto, you must show different options on the form fields and on the slider.
-Find the corresponding values bellow:
+Find the corresponding values below:

 **Auto**
 - Minimum loan amount: R$ 3.000,00;